javohirdev/dgCamp2022/readme.md

 - [ ] React props
 - [ ] React Hooks
 - [ ] React Router DOM
+- [ ] Bonuses
   - [ ] How to writre NPM Package of your own?
   - [ ] Introduction to styled components
   - [ ] Building out your resume and further steps.